5 hours of professional development

 Register on Teachable via credit card or email Dolly for invoice

-- Separation anxiety disorder – Excessive fear and worry about anticipated or actual separation from caregiver/s.
+- Fear and worry about the potential for or actual separation from caregivers becomes excessive.

 Causes of Anxiety